ephbaum/ephbaum/README.md

 And: the middle three letters in the middle of my middle name are EPH!

-What?!?
-Seriously?!?

 ### Seriously, what's the deal?

-I've been through a great many transformations over the years.
-I've learned a lot about myself and what got me to where I am.
-I've learned to face my past but move forward.
-I've come to think of my given name as my dead name and Eph Baum as my new identity.
-So much so that I've decided that I would like to legally change my name.
+The deal is that I've been through a great many transformations over the years.
+As I continue to move through live I've learned a lot about myself and what got me to where I am.
+I've learned to face my past but continue to move forward.
+I've come to think of my given name as my dead name and Eph Baum as my new self, so much so that I've decided that I would like to legally change my name and plan to do so this year.

 It's important to me to live my authentic self and this is one way of doing exactly that.